restatedev/service-protocol/service-invocation-protocol.md

 - Business logic bugs
 - User thrown retryable errors

+To notify a failure, the SDK can either:

+- Close the stream with `ErrorMessage` as last message.
+This message is used by the runtime for accurate reporting to the user.
+- Close the stream without `OutputStreamEntry` or `SuspensionMessage` or `ErrorMessage`.
+This is equivalent to sending an `ErrorMessage` with unknown reason.

 The runtime takes care of retrying to execute the invocation after such failures occur, following a defined set of policies.
 When retrying, the previous stored journal will be reused.

-To notify a failure, the SDK can either:

-- Close the stream with an `ErrorMessage`.
-- Close the stream without `OutputStreamEntry` or `SuspensionMessage` or `ErrorMessage`.
-This is equivalent to sending an empty `ErrorMessage`.

-When notifying a failure, the SDK MUST NOT assume that every journal entry previously sent on the same message stream has been correctly stored.
+Moreover, the SDK MUST NOT assume that every journal entry previously sent on the same message stream has been correctly stored.

+The SDK can allow users to end/terminate invocations with an exceptional return value.
+This is done in a similar fashion to the successful return value case, by generating a `OutputStreamEntry` with the `failure` variant set, sending it and closing the stream afterward.

 **`ErrorMessage` Header**